Rep. Lauren Underwood, Jim Oberweis locked in neck-and-neck race in 14th District

-The two candidates remained locked in a neck-and-neck race and were waiting until all votes were counted by Wednesday morning or perhaps even later.
+Both articulated different priorities for the suburban district on Election Day, as their contest came to a close.

+"Votes are still being counted in this race and this race remains too close to call.
+We're excited to see record-breaking voter turnout across this community, and commend our county clerks offices for their work during this unprecedented election," Underwood's campaign said in statement early Wednesday afternoon.

-Underwood said she planned to wait the count out until all votes were counted, based on trends that show that the first day-of in-person votes tend to skew more Republican, while early and mail-in votes, which are counted second, skew more Democrat.
-Considering the record setting number of mail-in and early votes in Illinois this year, Underwood said she would wait to see what the final tally is.
+Underwood said she planned to wait until all votes were counted, based on trends that show that the first day-of in-person votes tend to skew more Republican, while early and mail-in votes, which are counted second, skew more Democrat.
+Considering the record-setting number of mail-in and early votes in Illinois this year, Underwood said she would wait to see what the final tally is.

 She said she is overall encouraged that there was such a high voter turnout.